abulzunayed/C_plus_plus_Projects/License Plate recognition with OpenCV-CMake/README.md

 License plate detection is the process of using computer vision techniques to automatically detect and recognize license/number plates in images or video streams.

-- In implementing this project, the OpenCV libraries on Cmake cross-platform with Visual Studio Code have been used.
+- The OpenCV libraries on Cmake cross-platform with Visual Studio Code have been used.
 - Here, Live webcam images have been used.

 - Reference Documentation: https://dontrepeatyourself.org/post/number-plate-detection-with-opencv-and-python/